colour photo screenprint

 Born 1953 Melbourne, Victoria, Australia.
 Lives and works Sydney.

-Marie McMahon is a Sydney artist whose work has touched on social, political and environmental subjects.
-She has lived in the Northern Territory and a number of her exhibitions were concerned with the natural environment, specific sites, flora, social significance, cultural history and environmental effects.
-More recently she has exhibited works about Cambodia.
+Marie McMahon’s work has touched on social, political and environmental subjects.
+She has lived in the Northern Territory, and a number of her exhibitions were concerned with its natural environment, specific sites, flora, social significance and cultural history.

 McMahon grew up on Air Force bases in Darwin, at Richmond near Sydney, and at Albatross, a naval base on the South Coast of New South Wales.
 During the 1960s her family lived in the Philippines and eventually settled in Sydney.
 She joined the Earthworks Poster Collective at the Tin Sheds Art Workshop, University of Sydney, in 1976 and contributed to a catalogue of posters that were sometimes didactic and often provocative.
 She was one of several screenprinters recruited by the Aboriginal Arts Board to work at Tiwi Designs in the Northern Territory, where she went in 1980.